rparrett/df-crash-miner/README.md

 cargo run --release crash --params=long_history_pocket.txt
 ```

 You should now be seeing complaints about an invalid params file.
 The program has set up another `.df-crash-miner` directory in your user directory and is expecting to find that params file in there.
+There's an example in this repo that you can copy over.

 ```
 cp df-crash-miner params/* ~/.df-crash-miner/params/